E-junkie Shopping Cart and Digital Delivery

 Actually, I stopped breathing for 8 minutes.

 They say necessity is the mother of invention, right?
 Well, it is.
-I am inventing a solution with an unfettered brain buzz.
-Also impending death can be a good motivator for invention.
+I am inventing a solution with an unfettered brain buzz that comes just before you die or you nearly die.
+I’ve scene this in the movies: It’s always in slow motion.

 I decide on the element of SURPRISE!

-Indeed, I just surprised him quite a bit by nearly snuffing out his life.
+Of course, I had just surprised him quite a bit a moment earlier by nearly snuffing out his life.
+“Surprise, dude!”

 Yet, this is precisely why he will never see a second surprise coming.
-Really, I have him right were I want him.
+Really, I had him right were I wanted him.

 (If only the roaring terror in my brain had let me enjoy that precious moment.
 Alas, no. Not at all.)